-With each passing day, we see more and more headlines warn of impending global recession.
-Yet economic data still generally don’t support that argument, in our view.
-The latest business surveys imply ongoing growth—another overlooked positive amid today’s dreary sentiment backdrop.
+With each passing day, more and more headlines in financial publications we monitor warn of impending global recession (a decline in broad economic output).
+Yet we don’t think economic data we have reviewed support that argument.
+The latest business surveys imply ongoing growth—another overlooked positive amidst today’s dreary sentiment backdrop, in our view.

 Exhibit 1: The Latest PMIs